MarteXcoin-documentation/Documentation/introduction/how-to-buy.rst

 How To Buy
 ==========

-Dash can be purchased and sold in several ways, each with different advantages and disadvantages.
+MarteX can be purchased and sold in several ways, each with different advantages and disadvantages.
 The following options are available:

 - :ref:`Exchanges <exchanges>` are one of the most popular ways to trade